MicrosoftDocs/win32/desktop-src/TSF/values-for-guid-compartment-transitoryextension.md

 ---
 title: Values for GUID\_COMPARTMENT\_TRANSITORYEXTENSION
-description: The following values of the GUID\_COMPARTMENT\_TRANSITORYEXTENSION compartment are used to control the behavior of transitory extension. ms.assetid: 'a81a18be-fb71-4414-a552-3ae2582349f9'
+description: The following values of the GUID\_COMPARTMENT\_TRANSITORYEXTENSION compartment are used to control the behavior of transitory extension. ms.assetid: a81a18be-fb71-4414-a552-3ae2582349f9
+keywords:
-keywords: ["Values for GUID_COMPARTMENT_TRANSITORYEXTENSION Text Services Framework"]
+- Values for GUID_COMPARTMENT_TRANSITORYEXTENSION Text Services Framework
 topic_type:
 - apiref
 api_name: